open-telemetry/semantic-conventions/docs/http/http-spans.md

 **[5]:** For network calls, URL usually has `scheme://host[:port][path][?query][#fragment]` format, where the fragment is not transmitted over HTTP, but if it is known, it SHOULD be included nevertheless.
 `url.full` MUST NOT contain credentials passed via URL in form of `https://username:password@www.example.com/`.
 In such case username and password SHOULD be redacted and attribute's value SHOULD be `https://REDACTED:REDACTED@www.example.com/`.
-`url.full` SHOULD capture the absolute URL when it is available (or can be reconstructed) and SHOULD NOT be validated or modified except for sanitizing purposes.
+`url.full` SHOULD capture the absolute URL when it is available (or can be reconstructed).
+Sensitive content provided in `url.full` SHOULD be scrubbed when instrumentations can identify it.

 The following attributes can be important for making sampling decisions and SHOULD be provided **at span creation time** (if provided at all):